 4. Review recent sales prices in the area where you want to buy.

 Home prices have risen steadily in the Seattle metro area.
-The median home value in the city rose by double digits over the last year alone.
-It’s a different market today.
+The median home value in the city spiked quite a bit from 2017 to 2018, but then cooled down and even dipped for a few months.
+It’s a different market today, as prices in the city are expected to increase 3.8% over the next 12 months.
 As a result, first-time home buyers should spend some time getting up to speed on current conditions, before entering the market.

 Property listing websites are a great place to start.
 Spend some time on Realtor.com or Trulia, looking at recent sales prices in the area where you plan to buy.
 This is a great way to increase your market awareness.
 The idea is to start the house-hunting process with a pretty good idea of what you can get for the money.
 Becoming market savvy now will help you later on, when it’s time to make an offer.